 Did you have any issues with your schooling?

 To be honest with you, when I first started out, I couldn’t take a color client.
 I kept constantly passing them off to other students, and I just wouldn’t do it until Ms. Witter was like, “Ferrin, if you don’t try this, you’ll never get better at it.
 You’ll get it.
 Just try it.
 It’s just numbers.”
 And really it is.
 It’s just math.
 It’s just like two plus two equals four.
 It’s the same thing in hair color.

 Chicken wire!
 Chicken wire, because I can now show my style, and I can build some of the greatest shapes with chicken wire.
 It’s probably always going to be styling.
 Secondary is going to be always my color because it’s still a numbers game.
 It’s formulating, taking this one color, and taking another color, and creating another different tone and level.

 What are you doing now?

-Right now, I am a color consultant for Wella, and also Clairol, as of almost about a month ago.
-So…I basically go from location to location, either Sally’s, or schools, or other salons, and talk about color formulations, or different product lines.
-How to…cocktail colors together, or even cocktail products.
-Showing off different styles, or even doing platform performances as of this point.
+Right now, I am a color consultant for Wella and also Clairol as of almost about a month ago.
+So, I go from location to location, either Sally’s or schools, or other salons, and talk about color formulations or different product lines, how to cocktail colors together, or even cocktail products, showing off different styles, or even doing platform performances as of this point.

 There was a lady named Vivian Green, who came in.
-She was deaf, and I come from a very long line of deaf people in my family.
-And no one would work with her, because no one could understand what she was looking for or what she needed, and I was the first one to step in.
-She was sitting in another student’s chair, and I just stepped in and was like, you know, “What do you want?
+She was Deaf, and I come from a very long line of Deaf people in my family.
+And no one would work with her because no one could understand what she was looking for, what she needed.
+And I was the first one to step in.
+She was sitting in another student’s chair, and I just stepped in and was like, “What do you want?
 How can I help you?”
 And she was like, “Wow.
-You sign?” and I was like, “Yeah, I sign, as an interpreter.
+You sign?”
+And I was like, “Yeah, I sign as an interpreter.
 But what’s happening today?”
-And she was just, like, ecstatic.
+And she was just ecstatic.
 She was overjoyed.